Self-propelled chimeras: Behavior

-Results of direct numerical simulation of model \eqref{eq:spc_sys} in the two-parameter plane of coupling radius $\rho$ and phase lag $\alpha$ are presented in the phase diagram in Fig.~1.
-It reveals the existence of chimera states in a considerable domain at an intermediate radius of coupling $\rho$ and for a phase lag $\alpha$ between 1.2 and $\pi/2$.
-For smaller $\alpha$ or larger $\rho$, complete phase synchronization occurs, although the particle positions remain space-disordered as assigned by the initial particle distribution \footnote{This phase synchronized regime is characteristic for the standard Vicsek model ($\alpha = 0$), it persists in our model for all $\alpha < \pi/2$ if the coupling radius is large ($\rho > 0.4$)}.
-Alternatively, for $\alpha$ close to $\pi/2$ and small $\rho$ collective motion is fully disordered both in phase and position \footnote{Chimera states in model (1) are obtained for attractive coupling, which is given by a phase lag parameter $\alpha < \pi/2$.
-In the repulsive coupling case, $\alpha > \pi/2$, the behavior becomes globally disordered both in phase and position.
-Nevertheless, under some more general conditions, the Vicsek model with an anti-alignment interaction may produce orientationally ordered states and periodic vortex arrays \cite{grossmann:prl}}.
+Results of direct numerical simulation in the two-parameter plane of coupling radius $\rho$ and phase lag $\alpha$ are presented in the phase diagram in Fig.~\ref{fig:phase_diagram} obtained with the help of the continuation method (see the details of its implementation in Appendix A).
+The diagram reveals the existence of different chimera states in a considerable domain at intermediate radii $\rho$ and at phase lags $\alpha$ close to $\pi/2$.
+For smaller $\alpha$ or larger $\rho$ (the top left region), complete phase synchronization occurs, which is an analog to the standard Vicsek model.
+On the contrary, for $\alpha$ close to $\pi/2$ and very small $\rho$, as well as for $\alpha \geq \pi/2$ the behavior of the system is chaotic (the region on the right).

-Self-propelled chimeras with one coherent group exist for a large interval of phase lags (yellow parameter region in Fig.~1, snapshot (I)).
-Within a subdomain such one-headed chimeras co-exist with multi-headed chimeras comprising two or more separate coherent groups that move in a disordered surrounding (cross-hatched yellow region, snapshot (II)).
-Phase chimeras characterized by partial phase synchronization without any space localization can be observed for a distinct parameter domain of relatively narrow width (blue region, snapshot (III)).
-Finally, the domain encompassing those two distinct chimera regions corresponds to an intermittent system behavior between neighboring states resembling heteroclinic cycling (oblique hatched region).
-See Supplemental Material \cite{supp_mat:space_time} and corresponding \href{https://www.youtube.com/playlist?list=PLjL7stT6PH4x1qpj_fFa2Rx5bI6EygOuw}{videos S1-S3} / \cite{supp_mat:videos} illustrating the reported chimera states starting from random initial conditions.

-The typical emergence of chimera states in an SPP system is illustrated by the space-time plots in Fig.~2.
-The analysis demonstrates that particles in the coherent group create a phase synchronized cluster and that the remaining particles, not in the cluster, are phase desynchronized and scattered through the whole space.
-Along the route to this chimera state the following three characteristic phases are transversed starting from general random initial conditions.
-First, within the initial transient period (cf. Fig.~2 at $t_1$) the system behavior is totally disordered both in space and in phase.
-Second, phase synchronization gradually accrues, however, there is no sign of particle localization (cf. Fig.~2 before $t_2$).
-Third, a transitional large group of phase coherent particles is formed (cf. Fig.~2 at $t_2$) and rapidly after, a self-propelled chimera state emerges that stays on for the rest of the simulation time (in Fig.~2 up to $t=50000$).